-During the 16 weeks of international Persian language school, 6 trips will be organized to the most popular cultural heritage sites of Armenia.
-On the first day (21 August 2022, Sunday) the school will start with a trip to the Quba Mere Diwane Yezidi temple in Akna Lich village, Gayane church in Ejmiatsin, and the Mausoleum of Turkmen emirs in Argavand.
-During 5 other weekends, the participants will have guided trips to Amberd fortress, Lake Sevan, Tsaghkadzor, Garni and Geghard, etc.
+During the 16 weeks of international Persian language school, six trips will be organized to Armenia's most famous cultural heritage sites.
+On the first day (15 January 2023, Sunday), the school will start with a trip to the Garni temple and Geghard Monastery.
+During five other weekends, the participants will have guided trips to Amberd fortress, Lake Sevan, Tsaghkadzor, etc.

 Accommodation in Yerevan

 Previously our summer/winter and semester program participants have found great accommodation deals through Airbnb.
 Airbnb works perfectly in Yerevan, and it is very easy to search and find a proper place.
 ASPIRANTUM staff is always ready to guide you and help to find the best accommodation through Airbnb.
 Please also check our detailed guide about how to find accommodation in Yerevan.

 Each participant of the winter school may find other sources of financial aid from their own University/School/Community or other relevant foundations.

 ASPIRANTUM will offer applicants an official invitation letter to support scholarship and travel grant applications.

 To apply, please fill in the application form below.

 The first 16-week Persian language semester program started on August 22, 2021, and lasted till December 10, 2021.
 9 students participated in the first 16-week semester program of the Persian language.

 The second 16-week Persian language semester program started on January 16, 2022, and lasted till May 7, 2022.
 6 students participated in the second 16-week semester program of the Persian language.